- Media category

 In his later career, Wilson championed cubism in both his teaching and exhibited works, such as 'Hospital theme – the sterilizer', which was shown at the fourth annual Contemporary Art Society exhibition in 1942.

-Sue Cramer (Author), Lesley Harding (Australia) (Author), Cubism & Australian art, Carlton, 2009, 127, 129 (colour illus.).
+Sue Cramer and Lesley Harding, Cubism & Australian art, 'Re-picturing the Modern World 1940-1949', pg.
+109-143, Melbourne, 2009, 127, 129 (colour illus.).

-Journal of the Medical Defence Union 1995, 1995, front cover (illus.).
+Craig Lilienthal, Journal of the Medical Defence Union, Sydney, 1995, front cover (illus.).

 Andrew Sayers, Eric Wilson, Newcastle, 1983, 52 (illus.). cat.no.
 50

 Fourth Annual Exhibition: Contemporary Art Society, Sydney, 1942. cat.no.
 119; priced 30 gns